-Wearing a face mask can reduce the risk of infected people spreading COVID-19.
+Wearing a face mask can reduce the risk of infected people spreading COVID-19 and any other infectious respiratory diseases like influenza.
 A mask that is tightly fitted to the face such as a P2 or N95 mask is better than a blue surgical mask or a fabric mask.

 Masks and respirators can provide different levels of protection depending on the type of mask and how they are used.
 It was originally thought that any mask would do, and certainly any mask is better than no mask, but you should have a mask that fits your face snugly.
 A scarf, bandana or t-shirt across the face no longer counts as a mask in Aotearoa New Zealand.

 Image source: Canva.
 Top left (surgical mask), Bottom (N95 mask), Top right (dust mask)

 - These include the widely available ‘blue’ surgical masks P2, N95, KN95 type 2R or level 2 or above.

 - N95 is a US standard, KN95 is a Chinese standard, and P2 is a New Zealand/Australian respiratory standard.

 - Dust masks that have exhalation valves are not recommended as they have a one-way valve, which allows particles to escape if an infected person coughs or sneezes.

 - Keep some with you all the time in case you need to use them.

 - Do not share masks – you need a few so each member of your whānau can have their own mask.

 - You can buy them in supermarkets and pharmacies and some are available free when you order free RATs online.